 The Phase 2B geotechnical investigation would include 15 boring locations (with two alternative sites, B-30B and B-34B, under consideration) and 14 seismic refraction line survey locations.
-Seven boring and 4 seismic refraction line locations would be within RNP, 4 boring (with two alternative sites) and 9 seismic refraction line locations would be within DNCRSP, and 4 boring and 5 seismic refraction line locations would be within GDRC land (See Appendix A, Phase 2B Layouts).
+Five boring and 4 seismic refraction line locations would be within RNP, 3 or 4 boring (depending on alternative sites chosen) and 8 seismic refraction line locations would be within DNCRSP, 4 boring and 5 seismic refraction line locations would be within GDRC land, and 3 boring (with one alternative site) and 2 seismic refraction line locations would be within Caltrans' ROW (See Appendix A, Phase 2B Layouts).